Nikon Df vs Sony A7

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Df does not provide wifi capability.

 Studio photographers will appreciate that the Nikon Df (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Df and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the Df and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the Df does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the Df and A7 can be found, respectively, in the Nikon Df Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon Df and the Sony A7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.